apkapkapk-byte/nifty100-stock-screener/README.md

 # nifty100-stock-screener (made with claude)
-Python stock screener for Nifty 100 using technical + fundamental filters
+Python stock screener for Nifty 100 using technical + fundamental indicators
 # Nifty 100 Stock Screener

 A Python-based stock screener that analyzes Nifty 100 stocks using: